induane/whetstone-martial-arts/source/index.rst

 Whetstone Martial Arts
 ======================

-.. note:: The next belt test is coming up.
+.. note:: The belt test has been rescheduled for Saturday, October 11th.
 For more info see :ref:`oct_2025_belt_test`.

 .. figure:: images/reina-spin-kick.jpg